 When & Where

 Preservation Detroit is the city's largest and oldest preservation organization, founded in 1975.
-For more information, visit preservationdetroit.org.
+For more about our tours, events, and advocacy for preserving, protecting, and promoting Detroit's architectural and cultural heritage, visit preservationdetroit.org.